With all the skincare products out now it’s pretty hard to choose just one and stick with it.

 I’ve been using all natural body scrubs for over 5+ years now and it has done wonders from a sun kissed glow to a moisturizing and refreshing feel.
 My favorite body scrub is the Citrus Sea Salt Scrub.

 Using a citrus scrub helps to prevent skin acne, blemishes or a dull complexion.
 The acidic properties of lemon juice removes dead skin cells and leads to smoother skin.
 It works wonders as a hand and foot scrub to remove too.
 The results, pure magic.
 My skin is soft and not greasy like and it lasts for hours.

-The best part, there are only three natural ingredients:
+The best part, there are only four natural ingredients:

 - Coarse Sea Salt